 Did the video drop due to poor connection?
 Are the video and audio out of sync?
 Our Experts came up with these four troubleshooting suggestions:

-- Check the internet connection Face chat apps like FaceTime and Google Hangouts connect more easily through Wi-Fi as opposed to 4G or 3G.
+- Check the internet connection.
+Face chat apps like FaceTime and Google Duo connect more easily through Wi-Fi as opposed to 4G or 3G.
 Wi-Fi also ensures that you won’t use up that limited phone data.

-- Restart your device and close apps you aren’t using Close all other apps currently running on your device, as they might be slowing down your device by running in the background.
+- Restart your device and close apps you aren’t using.
+Close all other apps currently running on your device, as they might be slowing down your device by running in the background.
 Similarly, don’t stream Netflix or a YouTube video while making video calls.
-Channel all your device’s bandwidth to the video call.
 A quick restart should clear the air for connection.

-- Notice your surroundings Lighting and audio can account for technical difficulties, too!
-You want to avoid backlighting from a window, yet make sure there’s enough light in front to illuminate your face.
+- Notice your surroundings.
+Lighting and audio can account for technical difficulties too!
+Avoid backlighting from a window, yet make sure there’s enough light in front to illuminate your face.
 Limit background noise as much as possible, too.